Please ensure Javascript is enabled for purposes of website accessibility

 Not Muting When Not Speaking

-Overkill with background noise is one of the most annoying offences of virtual meetings.
+Overkill with background noise is one of the most annoying offenses of virtual meetings.
 The sound of typing, home activities, and background noise can ruin entire conversations and irritate participants.

 Train yourself to be the one who speaks, not the silent one.
-Remain in your muted state and unmute deliberately when you have something to contribute.
+Remain muted and unmute only when you have something to contribute.

 Multitasking and Distractions

-Knowing you are working with multiple screens to do other things during virtual meetings is visually disrespectful to speakers and diminishes meeting productivity.
+Knowing you are working on multiple screens for other tasks during virtual meetings is visually disrespectful to speakers and diminishes meeting productivity.
 Looking at email, visiting websites, or working on something else while on camera erodes trust and connection.

 Close unnecessary apps and push mobile devices out of hand’s reach in meetings.
 If you need to type digital notes, inform participants at the start of the meeting so that they understand the purpose of your typing.